Thomas H. Lee Partners

 Thomas H. Lee Partners, L.P. is an American private equity firm headquartered in Boston.
 The firm focuses on investing in middle market growth companies across various sectors, including financial technology, services, healthcare, technology, and business solutions.

 History

 Thomas H. Lee Partners was founded in 1974 by Thomas H. Lee, often referred to as THL.
-As of 2022, THL had raised approximately $34 billion of equity capital, investmenting in more than 160 companies.
+As of 2022, THL had raised approximately $34 billion of equity capital, investing in more than 160 companies.
 The firm's portfolio includes over 500 add-on acquisitions representing an aggregate enterprise value at acquisition of over $210 billion.
 In 2022, Private Equity International ranked THL Partners 82nd among the top 300 private equity firms based on funds raised in 2021.

 The firm's Management Committee consists of Chairman Tony DiNovi, and Managing Director Tom Hagerty.
 The firm's namesake, Thomas H. Lee, left the company and formed Lee Equity Partners in 2006.

 Investments

 Throughout its history, Thomas H. Lee Partners has raised over $36 billion.
 The firm has launched various funds, such as: